 The confusion with the name boils down to the fact that when this sort of pedal first appeared, its main selling point was how it enabled riders to discard the uncomfortable toeclips and straps they’d been using up until then.

-Clipless pedals are also double-sided, unlike road-specific clipless pedals, but since they rely on a mechanical attachment, rather than the surface area and pins to keep rider and bike connected, they’re typically a lot smaller than flats.
+Clipless mountain bike pedals are also double-sided, unlike road-specific clipless pedals, and since they rely on a mechanical attachment, rather than the surface area and pins to keep rider and bike connected, they’re typically a lot smaller than flats.

 But don’t worry if you can’t decide one way or another because ‘trail’ pedals provide a halfway house between clipless and platform models.
 They marry a mechanical cleat-attachment device with a large pedal body for a ‘best of both worlds’ option.